UTAT-UAS/dev_env/README.md

 # Dev Env

-A batteries-included opinionated environment for UAS Multirotor ROS2 project development.
+A batteries-included opinionated environment for UAS Multirotor PX4/ROS2 project development.

 ## Features

-- Includes ROS2 and PX4 and required development dependencies
+- Includes ROS2 Humble, PX4 16.0 and required development tools/dependencies
 - QGroundControl bundled in the system path with `qgc`

 [See here for the full walkthrough](https://utat-uas.github.io/wiki/Multirotor/Tutorials/)